neumino/neumino.github.io/movies.md

+## Opening soon

-### Animals
+### Descendants 3
-*Released on 2019-08-02, vote average 8*
+*Released on 2019-08-09, vote average 9.6*

-Laura and Tyler are best friends and drinking buddies whose hedonistic existence falls under the creeping horror of adulthood when Laura gets engaged to Jim – an ambitious pianist who surprisingly decides to go teetotal.
+The teenagers of Disney&#39;s most infamous villains return to the Isle of the Lost to recruit a new batch of villainous offspring to join them at Auradon Prep.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/_FN_zr4rQzY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/atWSEy550o0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>

-### Girls with Balls
-*Released on 2019-07-26, vote average 4.2*

-All girls volley ball team The Falcons end up stranded in the middle of nowhere after their mini-van breaks down.
-Little do they know they landed in degenerate hunters&#39; territory and the hunt is on.
-Thus begins a very long night where they must run for their lives and test their team spirit.
-But the girls are more resourceful than it appears.
-In the heart of the forest, the tables are about to turn between hunter and hunted...

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/UcK6G3UnPrE?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-## Opening soon